 Types of Wax

 Coogar Products has been manufacturing high-quality wax melting equipment and machinery for more than 20 years.
 We are a proud, family owned and operated business, making all our products in the United States.
 We have helped both hobby and large-scale candle and soap makers streamline their production, so they can quickly make larger batches of their high demand products.
-Coogar Products is your one-stop shop for wax dispensers, fillers, melters and mixers.
+Coogar Products is your one-stop shop for filling equipment and wax melters.
 Our renowned wax melters come in a variety of capacities and price ranges so you can find the perfect wax melting machine to match the specific needs of your job.
 If you’re looking for cost-effective, efficient, portable wax equipment for your job or hobby, look no further than the technologically advanced wax melters at Coogar Products.

 The possibilities that can be achieved with Coogar Products are nearly unlimited.
 From Hands of Wax to candles to soap and everything in between, let the quality Coogar Products wax equipment unleash your passion.

-Coogar Products Wax Melters Are Compatible with These Wax Types
+Coogar Products Filling Equipment and Wax Melters are Compatible with These Wax Types

 - Soy Wax: This type of wax is made of soybeans and is used primarily in the making of candles and wax melts.
 It is all-natural, eco-friendly and has a lower melting point than the other types of waxes.